-- Still a crypto-economic experiment, best practices in governance & operations are to be invented
+- Still, a crypto-economic experiment, best practices in governance & operations are to be invented

-The continuous organization on the other hand aims to bring sustainable (continuous) financing to the legacy organizational structure, all enabled by some pretty complex crypto-economics.
+The continuous organization, on the other hand, aims to bring sustainable (continuous) financing to the legacy organizational structure, all enabled by some pretty complex crypto-economics.
 A continuous organization usually has a traditional management structure in place, combined with a Decentralized Autonomous Trust (DAT) which manages the organization’s finances and aligns stakeholder incentives.

-Wait, what’s a Decentralized Autonomous Trust?
+Wait, what is a Decentralized Autonomous Trust?

 When investors decide to buy Continuous Organization security tokens (let’s call them CO tokens), new tokens are minted and the bigger chunk of the investment is allocated to the organization’s core activities, while a small chunk is set aside in a reserve.
 Each new investment into the CO causes the token price to go up.
 On the other hand, when investors decide to sell their CO tokens, they get refunded by the CO reserve (usually at a lower price), while their tokens are burnt, causing the CO token price to go down.
 The bonding curve sets a buy-sell price correlation that aims to discourage short-term speculation.

-When the Continuous Organization generates revenues through its core activities (whatever those are), part of it is used to mint new tokens (increasing both the token price and the reserve), while the rest is sent back to organization.
+When the Continuous Organization generates revenues through its core activities (whatever those are), part of it is used to mint new tokens (increasing both the token price and the reserve), while the rest is sent back to the organization.
 Investors receive newly minted CO tokens as dividends.
 The Continuous Organization model encourages investors to be in it for the long run to either 1) receive dividends 2) sell their tokens on a secondary market at a higher price.

 Confused?
 Let’s have a look at a real-life example:

-Mogul, aiming to democratize the movie industry, is one of the handful continuous organizations out there.
+Mogul, aiming to democratize the movie industry, is one of the handfuls of continuous organizations out there.
 At LimeChain, as the development partner for the project, we used a complex bonding curves model to align incentives.
 Investors in Mogul are able to vote on movies to be funded (and therefore produced), the dividends from which are then proportionally distributed to investors through a smart contract.
 Essentially, implementing a continuous organization model through bonding curves enables a blockchain-native company like Mogul to detach itself from speculation, onboard long-term investors and achieve a sustainable financing model, instead of fundraising every 12-18 months.